martinjunior/emo/README.md

 ## Documentation Syntax

 Emo searches for name/value combinations within your source files.
-Said name/value combinations are expected to take the following format.
+Note that the all values are parsed as markdown.
+Name/value combinations are expected to take the following format.

 ```scss